On The Fragility of Benchmark Contamination Detection in Reasoning Models¶

 | LOSS | ~75% | ~53% | -22% |

-| LiRA (reference-based) | ~89% | ~55% | -34% |
+| LiRA (Ref-based) | ~89% | ~55% | -34% |

-| Generation-based methods | ~60% | ~50% | -10% |
+| Generative | ~60% | ~50% | -10% |

-Stage II: Detection of LRM CoT SFT Contamination¶
+Stage II: LRM CoT SFT Contamination Detection¶

-| Detection Method | AUROC ↑ |
+| Detection Method | AUROC↑ |

 |---|---|

-| All 10 methods | ~50% (≈ random guessing) |
+| All 10 Methods | ~50% (≈ Random Guessing) |

-| pass@1 gain from contamination | +8.82% on average |
+| Pass@1 Gain from Contamination | +8.82% Average |

-Ablation: Pure RL vs. RL with Clipping¶
+Ablation: Pure RL vs. RL + Clipping¶

 | RL Variant | Contamination Detection AUROC |